Melissa K. Norris

 I hope you enjoy reading and going through these resources as much as I have.
 Please note, I’m in no way responsible for the outcome of your home food preservation or the advice provided in any of the linked websites, books, or courses.

 Want new information as I find it?
-Follow me on Facebook, Pinterest, and Twitter for home food preservation, heirloom gardening, modern homesteading, preparedness, DIY, natural health, and Christian insights.
+Follow me on Facebook, YouTube and Instagram for home food preservation, heirloom gardening, modern homesteading, preparedness, DIY, natural health, and Christian insights.

 Are you ready for some home food preservation?